 Smart Safety in the Workplace: A Guide

-As industries and workplace risks evolve, so too do the solutions available for organizations to mitigate them.
-Technological advancements have made many new and innovative safety solutions available to organizations eager to prevent incidents and maximize productivity.
+As industries and workplace risks evolve, so too do the solutions available for organisations to mitigate them.
+Technological advancements have made many new and innovative safety solutions available to organisations eager to prevent incidents and maximise productivity.
 This guide explores what smart safety is, current workplace safety trends, and how modern technology can support an overall safer workplace.

-Over the past decade workplace health and safety trends have continued to change, with more and more organizations focusing on employee well-being and utilizing technology to help improve and enhance their safety performance.
+Over the past decade workplace health and safety trends have continued to change, with more and more organisations focusing on employee well-being and utilising technology to help improve and enhance their safety performance.
 In addition, companies have a growing focus on the overall health and well-being of employees, with an increased emphasis on mental health and ergonomics.
-While these issues have been present for a long time, employers are starting to recognise the important connection between a mentally and physically healthy workforce and the impact on injury rates and program costs.
+While these issues have been present for a long time, employers are starting to recognise the important connection between a mentally and physically healthy workforce and the impact on injury rates and programme costs.

 There is also an increased focus on employee training and education, especially regarding risk assessment and hazard identification.
-While these are considered staples of any workplace safety program, some organizations have underplayed just how important they are to the overall success of an organization.
+While these are considered staples of any workplace safety programme, some organisations have underplayed just how important they are to the overall success of an organisation.
 Unfortunately, some may have even considered training as something transactional, used to check a box to maintain compliance.
 Thankfully that is changing for the better.

 When employees are provided with sufficient training and skills to identify and mitigate workplace risks, they are empowered and better able to stay safe and prevent future incidents.
 Employees cannot protect themselves from threats they cannot see, so proper identification training is crucial.
 Companies are starting to see that investing time and money into high-quality training is extremely beneficial.